MingShun98/MingShun98/README.md

 I'm MingShun, a Year 3 undergraduate studying a Computer Engineering's degree in the National University of Singapore.
 I enjoy software programming and have an interest in ***full-stack development*** as well as ***blockchain technology***.
 Currently exploring the different fields out there to gain more experience.

 * Currently: Student Exchange Semester at Technical University of Munich (TUM), Germany.
-* Previously: Interning at Integro Technolgies as a Java Softare Developer.
+* Previously: Interning at Integro Technolgies as a Java Software Developer.
 * 📫 How to reach me: mingshun1998@hotmail.com

 ---